TsLu1s/Atlantic/README.md

 * General applicability on tabular datasets: The developed preprocessing procedures are applicable on any data table associated with Supervised Machine Learning scopes regardless of the properties or specifications of the Dataset features.

-* Automated treatment of tabular data associated with predictive analysis: It implements a global and carefully validated tested data treatment based on the characteristics of each Dataset input columns, assuming its identification to the associated target column.
+* Automated treatment of tabular data associated with predictive analysis: It implements a global and carefully validated tested data treatment based on the characteristics of each Dataset input columns, assuming its identification with the associated target column.

 * Robustness and improvement of predictive results: The implementation of the `atlantic` automated data preprocessing function aims at improve predictive performance directly associated with the processing methods implemented based on the Dataset properties.